 - This not only offers precise audience targeting, but also ensures you reach your customers one-on-one with personalized ads along their purchase path.

 The Single Customer View can then be used to understand customer requirements and up to date communications preferences using unique, relevant and accurate information that a user has willingly shared with you, removing the possibility of mismatched identities or the customer being unnerved by ‘creepy’ tracking, and making it much more likely that, as an engaged follower that knows and trusts your brand, the individual can be tempted to make a purchase.

 By using first party data in this way, to match against an audience in Facebook or other customer-facing platforms, digital marketers will be able to make ad targeting more effective and reduce wastage, whilst ReverseAds’ keyword algorithm and web app platform will enable brands to stop advertising a product to customers that have already purchased it.

-Contact us via email@example.com or Facebook and LinkedIn to find out more about ReverseAds web app platform that allows marketers to successful launch keyword ad campaigns through serving relevant personalized ads to your customers.
+Contact us check our Facebook and LinkedIn to find out more about ReverseAds web app platform that allows marketers to successful launch keyword ad campaigns through serving relevant personalized ads to your customers.